aleksha/electronic-signal/README.md

  2. Define pad numbering function `get_pad_number()`
  3. Create a map of induced charge on rings with **step_size** width.
   Electron is mowing perpendicular to anode at **r=0**.
+ 4. Calculate induced charge and current with defined anode structure for an electron in point **(x,y)** using an overlap of the map and anodes.